-- For security, CLI is disabled by default. - CLI is used only for debugging and mainly allows you to view various information regarding device configuration and performance.
+- For security, CLI is disabled by default. - For information on accessing the CLI interface through the RS-232 port interface, see 'CLI' on page 21. - CLI is used only for debugging and mainly allows you to view various information regarding device configuration and performance.

-7.1 Enabling CLI using Telnet
+5.1 Enabling CLI using Telnet